OguzPastirmaci/cassandra-k8s-perf/README.md

 You can find more info about protecting data on NVMe devices [here](https://docs.cloud.oracle.com/iaas/Content/Compute/References/nvmedeviceinformation.htm).

-NOTE: The number of NVMe devices available changes based on the VM/Bare Metal instance shape.
+NOTE: The number of available NVMe devices changes based on the VM/Bare Metal instance shape.
+Make sure to change the command when creating the array accordingly.
 More info about shapes [here](https://cloud.oracle.com/compute/virtual-machine/features).

 ```
 sudo yum install mdadm -y